-As a general rule, expats in Taiwan are mostly safe of crime.
+As a general rule, expats in Taiwan are mostly safe from crime.
 However, illicit prostitution exists in all cities of the country, and areas with barbershops or massage parlors which do not openly advertise their services in their storefront window appear to be a sign for criminal activity.
 Steer clear of them if possible.
 You are fairly unlikely to witness violent crime.
 Keep in mind that theft and purse-snatching are relatively widespread, so you should keep copies of your important documents in a safe place.